Advice

 3. Get Government Contracts for Your Dump Truck Business

 Government contracts can provide steady streams of work for your dump truck business.
 Most state governments operate bidding websites where contractors can learn about contracts.
-The websites will also provide information on the required procedure for submitting bids.
-Trucking contract opportunities are typically listed on the state's Department of Transportation (DOT) website.

 You can register your company to do business with the government at the System for Award Management site.
-There are also several other ways you can find government contracts.
-The following strategies can not only help you find government contracts, but they can also help you win more government projects.

-Seek Opportunities Through the Small Business Administration (SBA)
+2. Register with the Small Business Administration (SBA)

 You can find government contracting opportunities through the SBA.
 The agency offers a website called Subcontracting Network, also known as Sub-Net.
-Primary contractors post opportunities for subcontractors on the website.
-Owner-operators and other smaller businesses who are looking for loads may become subcontractors.
-The database is organized by state.

-4. Find Local Construction Zones
+4. Find Local Construction Zones Near You

-4. Inquire about whether they are looking for subcontractors.
+Make contact with the construction companies provided and inquire about whether they are looking for subcontractors.

 5. Reach Out to Local Builders and Developers